Summary

 LEAD Technologies Inc. V1.01

-The injunction 'zakhor!', 'remember' in Hebrew, guided the development of this masterpiece.
+The injunction "zakhor!" - "remember" in Hebrew - guided the development of this masterpiece.
 Like an architect, the draftsman goes in search of his origins.
 It exposes its author and reveals slices of his own past at the same time as he chooses to tell us the story of his parents, survivors of the death camps.
-He begins his story with an anecdote, full of meaning.
+He begins his story with an anecdote, heavy with meaning.
 Art is ten years old and following a fall on roller skates, his friends abandon him.
-Returning home in tears, his father will respond to him: "your friends?
-Lock yourself for a whole week in one room without anything to eat, then you’ll see what friends are like!
+Returning home in tears, his father replied: "Your friends?
+Lock yourself for a whole week in one room with nothing to eat, then you’ll see what it’s like friends!"

 The author also informs the reader of the difficulties caused by the project.

-Since 1979, the scene is set: the Jews are mice, the Nazis are ferocious and wild cats with shining canines, the French are frogs, the Americans dogs and the Poles pigs.
-Each category of population is recognizable at first glance, a bit like at the time with yellow stars or coding by triangles in the camps.
-When there is identity falsification, it is a mask that appears on the faces of the characters.
+In 1979, the scene was set: the Jews are mice, the Nazis are ferocious and wild cats with shiny canines, the French are frogs, the Americans dogs and the Poles pigs.
+Each category of population is recognizable at first glance, a bit like back then with the yellow stars or the codification by triangles in the camps.
+When there is identity falsification, a mask appears on the faces of the characters.

 Art Spiegelman visits his father at the family home in New York and asks him to tell his story.
-He, sick with the heart, does it and tells about his life in his native Poland, the meeting with Anja, Art’s mother, the rise of Nazism, his commitment to the Polish army, the war, and finally the horror of the camps.
+He, sick with the heart, does so and tells of his life in his native Poland, the meeting with Art’s mother Anja, the rise of Nazism, his commitment to the Polish army, the war, and finally the horror of the camps.
 All this represents hours of conversation, stories, portraits.
-It’s all of Poland from the dark years that we travel with these little mice who struggle to survive.
+It’s all the Poland of the dark years that we travel with these little mice who struggle to survive.

 Spiegelman’s line is simple, rather thick.
 The very sober black and white representation can be off-putting.
-However, the work presents a particular aesthetic: no abundance of details, no concern for historical veracity.
+However, the work has a particular aesthetic: no abundance of details, no concern for historical veracity.

-Nevertheless, perhaps more than the holocaust, it is the father/son relationships that are central in Maus.
-The father, Vladeck Spiegelman appears as a being traumatized but relentless to live, as if, finally, he had never left the camps.
+Nevertheless, perhaps more than the Holocaust, it is the father/son relationship that is central to Maus.
+The father, Vladeck Spiegelman appears as a being traumatized but relentless to live, as if, in the end, he had never left the camps.
 Until his death in 1982, he continued to moan in his sleep.

-A deep misunderstanding exists with his son and even beyond with all humanity.
-One can wonder if, as an extremist of survival, Vladeck S. has not forgotten life itself...
-Perhaps indeed Art undertook this work to get closer to this complex being that is his father, in the hope of understanding him.
-He also evokes very well this feeling of guilt; that of having survived where others have died.
-It is this overwhelming burden that his father seems to strive to pass on to him through his incessant recriminations.
+A deep misunderstanding exists with his son and even beyond with all of humanity.
+We can wonder if, as an extremist of survival, Vladeck S. has not forgotten life at all...
+Perhaps indeed, Art undertook this work to get closer to the complex being that is his father, in the hope of understanding him.
+He also evokes very well this feeling of guilt; that of having survived where others died.
+It is this overwhelming burden that his father seems to be trying to pass on to him through his incessant complaints.

-Her mother, on the other hand, is the great absent whose shadow hangs over all of history, and for the father a taboo subject to such an extent that he will burn its writings the day after his death.
-Her fate reminds one of a Primo Levi: she will slit her veins in 1968.
+His mother, for her part, is the great absent whose shadow hangs over the whole story, and for the father a taboo subject to such an extent that he will burn its writings in the aftermath of his death.
+Her fate is reminiscent of that of a Primo Levi: she will cut her wrists in 1968.

-Maus may be invoking ghosts; those of all those who died in the camps, but especially of those who could not stand the return to life after having passed so close to death and madness.
-And when one has read ten pages one feels transported to the thirties and cannot stop before knowing the outcome of the story.
+Maus may be invoking ghosts; those of all those who died in the camps, but above all of those who could not bear to return to life after passing so close to death and madness.
+And when you have read ten pages, you feel transported back to the 1930s and you can no longer stop before knowing the outcome of the story.

 What is certain is that these little mice who have shown the courage and dignity of giants; denouncing the horrors of the human race, inspire a vibrant plea for humanity.

-" We do not read Maus, he reads to us and besieges us "
+" We don’t read Maus, he reads to us and besieges us "

 The Literary Fortnight

 From the unnatural encounter between comics and the Shoah comes a shock.
-You will not leave unscathed by reading these books.
-These event-albums are a part of the great book of history.
-Frightening and always heavy with emotions, they are the bearers of an unspeakable cry for freedom and respect for man.
-They pay a soberly but beautifully tribute to the million dead of Auschwitz.
+You will not leave unscathed reading these books.
+These event albums are a part of the history ledger.
+Frightening and always heavy with emotions, they are the bearers of an inexpressible cry for freedom and respect for man.
+They pay soberly but beautifully tribute to the million dead at Auschwitz.

-Nowadays, the young generations therefore have at their disposal numerous works of art that bear witness to the Shoah.
-Some of them are presented in the form of monuments or experiments, made by artists who did not necessarily experience the camps, but who nevertheless remain sensitive to the duty of memory.
-For half a century, these 'in-situ' works have multiplied in Europe.
+Nowadays, the younger generations have at their disposal many works of art that bear witness to the Holocaust.
+Some of them take the form of monuments or experiments, made by artists who did not necessarily experience the camps, but who nevertheless remain sensitive to the duty of remembrance.
+For half a century, these "in-situ" works have multiplied in Europe.

-Definition: " in-situ " means "the place where one is located".
-A work created in-situ is so for a specific place, either taking into account the topography of the place where it is integrated, or transforming it.
+Definition: "in-situ" means "the place where we are".
+A work created in situ is so for a specific place, either taking into account the topography of the place where it is integrated, or transforming it.

-Artists or architects, whether Jews, Germans, Jewish-Germans or other nationalities have set about the task of dealing with the unrepresentable.
+Artists or architects, whether Jews, Germans, German-Jews or other nationalities have taken on the task of dealing with the unrepresentable.
 A whole representation was made around the representation, not of the event itself but of the relationship between memory and this event.

-We will discuss the works of Jochen Gerz, Christian Boltanski and Shimon Attie.
+We will discuss the work of Jochen Gerz, Christian Boltanski and Shimon Attie.

 1) Jochen Gerz

 Jochen Gerz, was born in Berlin in 1940.
 He has lived and worked in Paris since 1966.
-He practices photography since 1969.
-Then in 1972, he made videos of the installations and performances in public spaces.
-He appears as one of the most important protagonists of art, around image and word, information and its mediatized reality.
+He began to practice photography in 1969.
+Then in 1972, he made videos of installations and performances in public spaces.
+He appears as one of the most important protagonists of art, around image and word, information and its mediated reality.

-* In 1977: The Transsib- Prospekt, one of his first experimental performances.
+* In 1977: Le Transsib-Prospekt, one of his first experimental performances.

-Jochen Gerz traveled the route Moscow-Khabarovsk-Moscow sitting in a compartment of the famous Trans-Siberian.
-During the duration of the trip, the windows were not only closed but covered with paper or fabric and as a result, nothing could be seen from the outside.
-He crossed Siberia round trip, more than 16,000 kilometers.
-During the sixteen days that lasted the journey, he had sixteen slate plates, he placed his feet on them, one plate per day so as not to leave any traces of his passage in the compartment.
-All the elements that could have testified to his presence on the train, tickets.. etc., were burned upon arrival.
-So that upon his return, one would no longer know very well whether the journey had really taken place or not.
+Jochen Gerz traveled the Moscow-Khabarovsk-Moscow route sitting in a compartment of the famous Trans-Siberian railway.
+For the duration of the trip, the windows were not only closed but covered with paper or fabric and as a result, nothing could be seen from outside.
+He thus crossed Siberia back and forth, more than 16,000 kilometers.
+During the sixteen days that lasted the journey, he had sixteen slate plates; he placed his feet on them, one plate a day so as not to leave any trace of his passage in the compartment.
+All the items that could have testified to his presence on the train, tickets etc., were burned upon arrival.
+So that when he returned, it would no longer be clear whether the trip had really taken place or not.

-* From 1986 until 1993: the "Mahnmal gegen Fascisismus" or The monument against Hamburg fascism; his first public commission.
+* From 1986 until 1993: the "Mahnmal gegen Performismus" or The monument against fascism in Hamburg; his first public commission.

 AppleMark

-He erects with his wife Esther Shalev-Gerz a column covered with a layer of lead 12 meters high on which passers-by could engrave their signature.
-The latter, slowly sinking into the ground, disappeared completely on November 10, 1993.
-At the place he occupied: an empty place.
+He erected with his wife Esther Shalev-Gerz a column covered with a layer of lead 12 meters high on which passersby could engrave their signature.
+The latter, sinking very gently into the ground, disappeared completely on November 10, 1993.
+At the place he occupied: an empty spot.

 The interactive aspect therefore lasted seven years.
-We saw appear violently hostile inscriptions, gunshots against the structure but also signatures that approved the operation.
+We saw the appearance of violently hostile inscriptions, gunshots against the structure but also signatures that approved the operation.

 AppleMark